What does ‘SaaS’ stand for?

 Who Uses SaaS?

-SaaS is used by pretty much anyone from individual to large
+SaaS is used by pretty much anyone, from individuals to large enterprises.

 Individuals